-CPS’ logo embraces its heritage and reflects its ongoing commitment to collaboration among students, teachers, parents, administrators, staff, partners and the community.
+The circle and stars embraces CPS' ongoing commitment to collaboration among students, teachers, parents, administrators, staff, partners and the community.
 By working together, we create something meaningful, symbolized by the different hands joining to create a star.

 CPS' hand/star logo, adopted in 1996, was developed as a community service project by Libby Perszyk Kathman (LPK), a Cincinnati design firm.
-The logo was refined in 2007.
+The logo was refined in 2007 and redesigned in 2019.

 This unique symbol reflects the district's educational objectives, direction and basic philosophy: